African humid period: Additional manifestations in the Sahara

 The expanded vegetation and soil formation stabilized previously active dunes, eventually giving rise to the present-day draa dunes in the Great Sand Sea of Egypt for example, although there is uncertainty about whether this stabilization was widespread.
 Soil development and biological activity in soils are attested in the Acacus Mountains and the Mesak Settafet area of Libya, but evidence of soil formation/pedogenesis such as bog iron are described from other parts of the Sahara as well.
 In the Selima Sand Sheet, the landscape underwent erosional truncation and bioturbation.
+Erosion by increased runoff delayed soil development until after a few millennia after the onset of the AHP.
 The Central and Southern Sahara saw the development of alluvial deposits while sebkha deposits are known from the Western Sahara.
 Lightning strikes into soil left lightning-altered rocks in parts of the Central Sahara.

-The increased precipitation also resulted in recharged aquifers such as the Nubian Sandstone Aquifer; presently, water from this aquifer maintains several lakes in the Sahara, such as the Lakes of Ounianga.
+The increased precipitation recharged aquifers such as the Nubian Sandstone Aquifer; presently, water from this aquifer maintains several lakes in the Sahara, such as the Lakes of Ounianga.
 Other groundwater systems were active at that time in the Acacus Mountains, Air Mountains, in the Fezzan and elsewhere in Libya and the Sahel.
-Raised groundwater tables provided water to plants and was discharged in depressions, lakes and valleys, forming widespread carbonate deposits and feeding lakes.
+Raised groundwater tables provided water to plants and was discharged in depressions, lakes, springs and valleys, forming widespread carbonate deposits and feeding lakes and wetlands.

 The formation of lakes and vegetation reduced the export of dust from the Sahara.
 This has been recorded in marine cores, including one core where dust export decreased by almost half, and in Italian lakes.
 In coastal places, such as in Oman, sea level rise also reduced the production of dust.
 In the Mediterranean, a decreased dust supply was accompanied by increased sediment input from the Nile, leading to changes in marine sediment composition.
+Conversely, the increased vegetation may have yielded more volatile organic compounds in the air.

 Whether the strengthening of the monsoon enhanced or reduced upwelling off Northwestern Africa is debatable, with some research suggesting that the strengthening in upwelling decreased sea surface temperatures and increased the biological productivity of the sea, while other research suggests that the opposite occurred; less upwelling with more moisture.
-However, regardless of whether upwelling increased or decreased, it is possible that the strengthening of the monsoon boosted productivity off the coasts of Northern Africa because the increased river discharge delivered more nutrients to the sea.
+However, regardless of whether upwelling increased or decreased, it is possible that the strengthening of the monsoon boosted productivity off the coasts of Northern and Western Africa because the increased river discharge delivered more nutrients to the sea.
 The decline of dust input may have caused the cessation of deep-water coral growth in the eastern Atlantic during the AHP by starving them of nutrients.